French National Gendarmerie

 - Judicial missions

-For twenty years, the national Gendarmerie has been putting in place high skilled professionals in terms of criminal investigation, and developing its capacity in terms of forensics.
-The setting up of the Documentation and judiciary research technical department (aka STRJD) in 1975, of the Judicial police national training centre (aka CNFPJ) in 1987, of the French Gendarmerie Forensic Research institute (aka IRCGN) in 1990 gave concrete expression to this will.
+For twenty years, the national Gendarmerie has been putting in place highly skilled professionals in terms of criminal investigation, and developing its capacity in terms of forensics.
+The setting up of the Documentation and judiciary research technical department (aka STRJD) in 1975, of the Judicial police national training centre (aka CNFPJ) in 1987, of the French Gendarmerie Forensic Research institute (aka IRCGN) in 1990 and the Judicial Pôle of the National Gendarmerie in 2015 gave concrete expression to this will.

 - Administrative missions

 This task is characterised by its preventive aspect.
-It is based on a continuous surveillance of the areas where the Gendarmerie is in charge of public security.
-Favouring contacts with the population night and day.
+It is based on a continuous surveillance of the areas where the Gendarmerie is in charge of public security, particularly through contacts with the population.
 More than 40 % of its activities are devoted to this mission of protection of people and properties.
 Maintaining a reassuring presence all over the territory is therefore the objective of all territorial units that are often backed by mobile units, especially in summer.

 - Military missions

 Even in peacetime, the Gendarmerie takes part in the protection of particularly important places that can be of vital interest for the nation.
 It exercises the government control over the nuclear armament and provides the escorts of the nuclear weapons convoys.
 Moreover, it contributes to the preparation of the mobilisation of sister units and to the management of the reserves.
-Finally, the Gendarmerie accompanies the French armed forces stationed or committed abroad military criminal police) and is included in peace missions (both military and civilian) all over the world, at the request of the United Nations or the EU.
+Finally, the Gendarmerie accompanies the French armed forces stationed or committed abroad (military criminal police) and is takes part in peace missions (both military and civilian) all over the world, at the request of the EU, the United Nations, or the NATO.

 In time of crisis or war, the strength of the Gendarmerie can be more than doubled with reserve units.
 Its ability to decentralised action, its presence near vital structures, its means of communication make the Gendarmerie one of the main factors in the operational defence of the territory.